 I love the aqua ceramic colander I found at HomeGoods a few years ago.
 It holds grape tomatoes.
 The sweet small jar from Anthropologie holds my Sweet Leaf sweetener.
 I love the contrast between the ceramic dishes and natural wood.

-I added pink tulips to the hanging basket and the wood DIY signs.
+I added faux pink tulips to the hanging basket and the wood DIY signs.

 SPRING KITCHEN BETWEEN COOKTOP AND PANTRY